kris098e/4.-semester/4. semester/operativstystemer/Problems/problems 5 and 6.md

 	it will favour I/O-bound programs since the CPU-bound programs will use the processor more than theese.
 If the I/O-bound programs will start to get more processor time, the CPU-bound processes will then get less time and will then get increased time on the CPU, when many I/O-bound programs has used the processor.

-if a process is being starved, then it will be priorities
+if a process is being starved, then it will be prioritized

 9. Distinguish between PCS and SCS scheduling.
 **Process-contention scope**: scope in which we have threads in some process, which are scheduled onto the process